matplotlib/mpl-third-party/docs/source/intro.rst

-This page lists independently developed and distrubted packages that extend Matplotlib.
+This page lists independently developed and distributed packages that extend Matplotlib.
 Please go to the linked project websites for further information.

 Please contribute your package by opening a pull-request at